The Madness is set to descend as the NCAA Tournament takes center stageCommercial Content | 21+ | T&Cs Apply

 It is a week where office productivity grinds to a halt as employees take on a project that is nearly universally shared and lasts nearly a month.
 Workers have creative ways to hide watching it, but it is always the first thing on the tip of their tongues at the water cooler.

 We’re talking about March Madness, otherwise known as the NCAA Tournament.
-A field of 68 colleges and universities of varying levels of talent and quality are all put on a path that this year leads to Minneapolis for the Final Four.
+A field of 68 colleges and universities of varying levels of talent and quality are all put on a path that this year leads to Minneapolis for the Final Four and Final 4 betting.
 There, the best of the best will vie to cut down the nets and add to the legacy of their respective institutions.

 Last year, Villanova was head and shoulders above the field and won all six of its games by double-digit margins for its second NCAA Tournament title in three years.
 The Wildcats are not at that standard this time around, but there are a few teams who could put together such a run.
 Let’s look at those teams as well as a couple of sleepers who could surprise and end up as national champions.